 \section{Conclusion}

-This study proposed a new pipeline structure, CaP-VTON (Clothing agnostic Pre-inpainting Virtual Try-ON), to overcome the limitations of the existing Leffa-based virtual try-on system.
-While Leffa showed excellent performance in detailed texture repre-sentation through attention-based flow field learning, it had structural limitations such as bottom detection inaccuracy and existing clothing silhouette remaining.
-In order to solve these two key problems, this study designed a dual complementary pipeline that inte-grates (1) a multi-category masking pipeline based on Dress Code and (2) a generator skin preprocessing mechanism based on Stable Diffusion.
+This study has proposed a new pipeline structure, CaP-VTON (\textbf{C}lothing \textbf{A}gnostic \textbf{P}re-Inpainting \textbf{V}irtual \textbf{T}ry-\textbf{On}), to overcome the limitations of the existing Leffa-based virtual try-on system.
+While Leffa showed excellent performance in detailed texture repre-sentation through attention-based flow field learning, it had structural limitations such as bottom detection inaccuracy and the persistence of existing clothing silhouettes.
+To solve these two key problems, this study designed a dual complementary pipeline that inte-grates (1) a multi-category masking pipeline based on DressCode and (2) a Generate Skin preprocessing mechanism based on Stable Diffusion.

-The masking pipeline has been improved to accurately detect various clothing cate-gories such as top, bottom, and dress, and the skin inpainting pipeline is configured to remove existing clothing areas and naturally restore skin and short-sleeved silhouettes to accurately reflect the style of reference clothing.
-In particular, the generate skin method contributed to the stable transformation from long-sleeved to short-sleeved or sleeveless clothing by naturally restoring skin areas such as arms, shoulders, and armpits according to the human body's posture after removing clothing.
-As a result of the experiment, CAP-VTON had the same similar quantitative index compared to the existing Leffa, and at the same time, achieved an accuracy of 92.5\% in the evaluation of consistency based on the accuracy of short-sleeved silhouette synthesis, achieving 15.4\%p higher performance than Leffa's 77.1\%.
-In addition, it was confirmed that CAP-VTON consistently reproduces the sleeve length, pattern, and style of reference clothing, unlike other existing models.
+The masking pipeline has been improved to accurately detect various clothing cate-gories such as top, bottom, and dress, and the skin inpainting pipeline is configured to remove existing clothing areas and to naturally restore skin and short-sleeved silhouettes to accurately reflect the style of the reference clothing.
+In particular, the Generate Skin method contributes to stable transformation from long-sleeved to short-sleeved or sleeve-less clothing by naturally restoring skin areas such as arms, shoulders, and armpits, ac-cording to the body's posture, after removing clothing.
+The experiment showed that CaP-VTON had the same quantitative index as the existing Leffa, and at the same time, achieved an accuracy of 92.5\% in the evaluation of consistency based on the accuracy of short-sleeved silhouette synthesis, achieving a 15.4\% higher performance than Leffa's 77.1\%.
+In addition, it was confirmed that CaP-VTON consistently reproduces the sleeve length, pattern, and style of reference clothing, unlike other existing models.